MindscapeHQ/raygun4java/development.md

 ## Release

 1. **Prepare the release**:
-    - Run `mvn clean install`.
-This will ensure the Play2 module access to the current core module in the local Maven repository.
     - Ensure all changes are committed to Git.
     - Run the Maven release prepare command:
       ```bash